paolofullone/SignalR/readme.md

 As long as you don't add a .ToList() or .ToArray() to the IEnumerable, it will not be loaded into memory.
 This way we can stream the data as it is being loaded from the database.

 And to handle the Dependency Injection, the repository will be invoked with different parameters (dates, client Ids, etc) to filter the data.
-So we included a Dispose() method to close the connection after the data is loaded and we injected it as scoped.
+So we included a Dispose
+() method to close the connection after the data is loaded and we injected it as scoped.

+## Portfolio

+Check my [portfolio](https://paolofullone.github.io/) to see my projects and articles.

 ## Conclusion

-This project was created to demonstrate the use of SignalR in a .NET Core application acting as a request/response.
-It includes a sample console application that will connect to the SignalR hub and receive the messages sent by the server and print them in the console.
+This POC showcases SignalR’s streaming capabilities.
+It includes a sample console application that will process and display real-time data.